How to watch Monday Night Football tonight without cable

 Week 3 of the NFL season saw Patrick Mahomes and the high-flying Kansas City Chiefs top Lamar Jackson and the Baltimore Ravens to stay undefeated, while Daniel Jones won in his first NFL start by leading the New York Giants to a comeback win against the Tampa Bay Buccaneers.
 The biggest upset on Sunday was the Detroit Lions holding on for a 27-24 victory against the Philadelphia Eagles in Philly.
 You can see all of the Week 3 NFL results here.

-Week 3 concludes with the Washington Redskins hosting the Chicago Bears tonight.
-For the Bears, Mitchell Trubisky will try to get the offense on track against the winless Redskins -- Chicago has scored a combined 19 points in its first two games.
-For the Redskins to break into the win column, Case Keenum will need to put up some points while avoiding the fearsome pass rush of Bears defensive end Khalil Mack.
+Week 3 concludes with Washington hosting the Chicago Bears tonight.
+For the Bears, Mitchell Trubisky will try to get the offense on track against winless Washington -- Chicago has scored a combined 19 points in its first two games.
+For Washington to break into the win column, Case Keenum will need to put up some points while avoiding the fearsome pass rush of Bears defensive end Khalil Mack.

-Tonight's game between the Bears and Redskins kicks off at 8:15 p.m.
+Tonight's game between Chicago and Washington kicks off at 8:15 p.m.
 ET on ESPN.
 Here's how cord cutters can watch Monday Night Football without cable -- as well as the rest of the NFL games this season on Thursday nights and Sundays.

 How can I watch my local team's NFL games?